revbayes/revbayes.github.io/tutorials/chromo/index.md

-we will examine gynostemium morphology. *Aristolochia* flowers have an extensively modified perianth that traps and eventually releases pollinators to ensure cross pollination (this is why the flowers resemble pipes and are commonly called Dutchman’s pipes).
+we will examine gynostemium morphology. *Aristolochia* flowers have an extensively modified perianth that traps and eventually releases pollinators to ensure cross pollination (this is why the flowers resemble pipes and are commonly called Dutchman's pipes).
 The gynostemium is a reproductive organ found only in Aristolchiaceae and Orchids that consists of fused stamens and pistil that pollinators must interact with during pollination.
 The subgenus Isotrema has highly reduced three-lobed gynostemium.
 Other members of *Aristolochia* have gynostemium subdivided into 5 to 24 lobes.
-We’ll test for an association of this phenotype with changes in the rates of chromosome evolution.
+We'll test for an association of this phenotype with changes in the rates of chromosome evolution.

 -   phenotype state 0 = 3 lobed gynostemium